-Incorporating your business may sound intimidating but in the long run it will likely be better for you and your business.
+Incorporating your business may sound intimidating.
+However, in the long run, it will likely be better for you and your business.
 Forming a corporation or LLC (limited liability company) involves the recognition that your business is a “person” (actual entity) in the eyes of the law.
-An LLC can be taxed, buy and sell property, bring lawsuits and commit and be charged with crimes.
-The creation of this legal entity in turn protects business owners from certain personal liabilities regarding the running of the organization.
+An LLC can buy and sell property, bring lawsuits, and pay taxes.
+The creation of this legal entity protects business owners from certain personal liabilities regarding the running of the organization.

 Incorporation also comes with other benefits.